das-developers/das2dlm/doc/build_linux.md

 involved but much of the system setup for building das2C applies to building das2dlm.

+You will need to know the location of the libdas2.3.a and the header files from the das2C project in the "Check Makefile" section below.

 ## Add system packages

 The DLM uses static libs for portability when ever possible.
 Install these